oxigraph/oxigraph/lib/README.md

 * [`spargebra`](https://crates.io/crates/spargebra) provides a SPARQL parser.
 * [`sparesults`](https://crates.io/crates/sparesults) provides parsers and serializers for SPARQL result formats.

+To build the library, don't forget to clone the submodules using `git clone --recursive https://github.com/oxigraph/oxigraph.git` to clone the repository including submodules or `git submodule update --init` to add submodules to the already cloned repository.

 ## License

 This project is licensed under either of